Open Bible Data Home About News OET Key

 (ḩeres)

-The container is described as made of earthenware, which refers to a material similar to clay or potsherds, out of which a pot-shaped vessel could be shaped and baked in a kiln until hardened.
+The container is described as made of earthenware, which refers to clay that could be shaped as a pot-shaped vessel and baked in a kiln until hardened but still porous.
+It would not be heated so hot that the clay would turn to glass or ceramic material.
 If your language has a specific word for this material, consider using it here.
 If not, consider using a generic expression.
-Alternate translation: “clay”
+Alternate translation: “baked and hardened clay”

 וְאִם־בִּכְלִ֤י נְחֹ֨שֶׁת֙ בֻּשָּׁ֔לָה